cultpony/scraper/README.md

 ## Compiling and Install

-Simply checkout scraper.rs, then clone camo-url into a side-folder (`../camo-url`)
+Simply checkout scraper.rs, and run either "cargo test" or "cargo build".

 Then run "cargo test" to verify the scraper is working (requires Tumblr API Key)